Stromae: Other ventures

 Stromae launched a fashion line, Mosaert (an anagram of his stage name), described as "hipster" and "retro kitsch".
 Stromae has said that he wanted to "create a bridge between British style and African aesthetic".
 The first collection was a success, with stocks almost sold out after three days.
 The second collection, Capsule No. 2, was released at Colette in Paris on 3 December 2014, and features the square root design on each item in different colors.
 Capsule No. 3 was released on 7 April 2016, a music track was released on 31 March 2017 to promote the line.
 The new designs are the first to use patterns not previously worn by Stromae, reflecting Mosaert's intention to gradually move into a separate stylistic identity for the clothing line.

 On 6 April 2018, Mosaert presented a fashion show at Le Bon Marché Rive Gauche in Paris to mark the release of its latest collection, "Capsule n°5", which was accompanied by the release of Stromae's first new single in more than five years, "Défiler".

 In the early 2020s, Stromae designed an artwork for the Saint-Denis–Pleyel metro station in Paris, France, however he withdrew from the project for health reasons.

 In 2020, Mosaert collaborated with Repetto, the French ballet shoe company.
 As a result of this, an exclusively-instrumental song was made by Stromae, entitled "Repetto x Mosaert".

 Personal life

-In 2015, Stromae had to cancel a tour through Africa because of anxiety caused by the malaria medicine Lariam (Mefloquine) after he was diagnosed with malaria.
+In 2015, Stromae had to cancel a tour through Africa because of anxiety caused by the malaria medicine Lariam (Mefloquine).
 He remained largely out of the public eye until 2022, when he released Multitude and participated in interviews and media appearances to support the album.
 Since then he has avoided public appearances.
-In an interview in 2017, he stated that he still suffers from panic attacks and initially left open whether he would ever be able to make music professionally again.
-Stromae is fluent in French, Dutch, English and knows some Spanish.
+In a 2017 interview, he stated that he still suffers from panic attacks and initially left open whether he would ever be able to make music professionally again.

 On 12 December 2015, Van Haver was secretly married to Coralie Barbier by the Catholic priest Guy Gilbert, in a private ceremony held in Mechelen.
 The couple's first child was born in 2018.

+Despite having a Dutch name and a Flemish-speaking mother, Stromae is a Francophone due to being raised in a French-speaking community.
+He stated in an interview that he could speak some Flemish, but much preferred French, his mother tongue.
+He is also fluent in English.